juhu1705/locodrive/README.md

 ## Using the LocoDrive

-The LocoDrive has the struct `loco_controller::LocoNetController` made for connecting to a LocoNet over a serial port.
+The LocoDrive has the struct `loco_controller::LocoDriveController` made for connecting to a model railroad over a serial port.
 This reader will care of parsing received messages correctly before sending them to you.

 ## Documentation

-The documentation is published [here](https://juhu1705.github.io/locodrive)
+The documentation is published [here](https://juhu1705.github.io/locodrive/doc/locodrive)

 ## Committing to the LocoDrive